-The first main national holiday of the year is the bank holidays in April, where we get a lovely long weekend.
-It’s the only bank holiday of the year that bookends the weekend - so it’s no wonder we look forward to the four-day Easter Bank Holiday the most.
+The first main national holidays of the year are the bank holidays in April, where we get a lovely long weekend.
+It’s the only bank holiday of the year that bookends the weekend, so it’s no wonder we look forward to the four-day Easter Bank Holiday the most.

 We crunched the numbers and looked at our most popular destinations for breaks in April.
 It seems we like a mixture of sunshine and culture for our first major bank holiday break of the year.
 Read on to find out our travel experts recommendations.